tencentyun/intlcloud-documents/yehe_doc/安全/BGP 高防IP/常见问题/功能相关问题_intl_en.md

 >100 Mbps forwarding bandwidth is available free of charge for each Anti-DDoS Advanced instance.
 >
 ### Does Anti-DDoS Advanced support session persistence?
 Anti-DDoS Advanced supports session persistence, which is not enabled by default.
-For non-website businesses, you can configure this feature in the consoles as instructed in [Configuring Session Persistence](https://cloud.tencent.com/document/product/1014/44107).
+For non-website businesses, you can configure this feature in the consoles as instructed in [Configuring Session Persistence](https://intl.cloud.tencent.com/document/product/297/37223).
 ### Does Anti-DDoS Advanced support health check?
 Health check is enabled for non-website businesses, which is recommended.
-You can modify this feature as instructed in [Configuring Health Check](https://cloud.tencent.com/document/product/1014/44108).
+You can modify this feature as instructed in [Configuring Health Check](https://intl.cloud.tencent.com/document/product/297/37224).

 ### WS is not enabled on my real server.
 After I bind my business to Anti-DDoS Advanced, why is the access to the real server slow?
 Anti-DDoS servers have Window Scaling (WS) enabled by default.
 If this is not enabled on the real server, a delay will occur when the sliding window is filled up while receiving slightly larger files.
 You are recommended to enable WS for your real server.
-For concepts and examples of window scaling, please see [this document](https://cloud.tencent.com/developer/article/1452841) in Tencent Community.